hagemt/node-koa-omnibus/README.md

 It does exactly everything you want a server to do.

-Read the source, or clone: `npm install koa && npm run demo`
+Read the source, or clone: `npm install && npm run demo`

 ## What do you mean?
 I want to try it.